First ran on May 4, 2014 by Justin King on Digital Journal.

 Wisconsin pays out up to $2,500.00 for each dog killed by wolves out of wolf hunting season.
 They are reimbursed when their dogs are killed by wolves while training on bear.
 Wolf hounders are not reimbursed if their dog is killed while running them on wolves in the hunt.

 Yes that sounds exactly right to me as hounders are given proper warning of where wolves keep their pups.
-WDNR give out these warnings every year during bear hounding seasons and these are repeated ignored by the hounders.
+WDNR gives out these warnings every year during bear hounding seasons and these are repeatedly ignored by the hounders.
 Last summer, 2013, 23 bear hound dogs lost their lives to wolves because owners ignored these warnings.

 Update: July 2014 wolf hounders are now allowed to train their dogs to chase wolves.
 Wolf hounders can release dogs to chase wolves through the north woods but must use rules that are in place for hound hunting wildlife.
 The Wolf Advisory Committee has recommended a training period beginning sometime in November running through February that must be approved by the NRB.
 Training dogs to chase wolves during January and February is a bad idea for both wolves and dogs.
 The recommended time to train is during wolf breeding time when wolves are very protective of their territory and this will result in conflicts between dogs and wolves.